 Leverage Risk.
 The use of leverage, such as borrowing money to purchase securities, by the Fund or a Private Real Estate Investment Fund or a Public Investment Fund will magnify the Fund's gains or losses.
-The use of leverage via short selling by a Private Real Estate Investment Fund or a Public Investment Fund or a Public Investment Fund to have higher expenses (especially interest and/or short selling-related dividend expenses) than those of funds that do not use such techniques.
+The use of leverage via short selling by a Private Real Estate Investment Fund or a Public Investment Fund will also magnify the Fund's gains or losses.
+Generally, the use of leverage also will cause the Fund and a Private Real Estate Investment Fund or a Public Investment Fund to have higher expenses (especially interest and/or short selling-related dividend expenses) than those of funds that do not use such techniques.
 Interest on borrowings (or dividends on preferred shares) may be at a fixed or floating rate and generally will be based on short-term rates.
 Interest payments and fees incurred in connection with such borrowings will reduce the amount of distributions available to the Fund's shareholders.
 As long as the rate of return, net of applicable Fund expenses, on the Fund's portfolio investments purchased with leverage exceeds the costs associated with such leverage, the Fund will generate more return or income than will be needed to pay such costs.
 In this event, the excess will be available to pay higher dividends to the Fund's shareholders.
 Conversely, if the Fund's return on such assets is less than the cost of leverage and other Fund expenses, the return to the Fund's shareholders will diminish or may be eliminated entirely.
 To the extent that the Fund uses leverage, the net asset value of the Fund's shares and the yield to the Fund's shareholders will be more volatile.
 The Fund's leveraging strategy may not be successful.